rohithegde/rohithegde.github.com/_posts/2020-09-28-az-301-architect-certification-preparation.md

 - Since I had completed the practice tests well in advance, I knew that time wasnt an issue for me.
 - The practice test experience helped.
 Found some similar questions from the tests.
 - **1 tip** : Whenever you encounter a difficult or confusing question, mark it for 'review'.
 This helps you to go back + can also tell you how much points you are likely to lose.
 - I submitted the exam in 1 hour 45 min.
 Completed the questions in an hour.
-Spent 30 min on revision my answers and another 15 min for the final case study.
+Spent 30 min reviewing my answers and another 15 min for the final case study.
 - I had to fill a survey on myself and nature of the exam after this (no impact on the exam results).
 - I immediately received the congratulatory message page for clearing the exam.